The Dark Tower: The Wind Through the Keyhole: Plot

 The novel begins with Roland and his ka-tet arriving at a river on their journey to the Dark Tower.
 An elderly man who operates a ferry gets them across the river, and warns them that a severe depression (starkblast) is coming, and that they can find shelter in a building a few miles ahead.
 They reach the shelter just in time, and while they wait out the storm, Roland tells them of an adventure in his youth to keep them occupied: "The Skin-Man."

-Following the death of Roland's mother, his father sends him and his friend Jamie De Curry west to the town of Debaria on a mission to capture the Skin-Man, an apparent shape-shifter who terrorizes the town and surrounding areas by transforming into various animals at night and embarking on murderous rampages.
+Following the death of Roland's mother (Gabrielle Deschain), his father sends him and his friend Jamie De Curry west to the town of Debaria on a mission to capture the Skin-Man, an apparent shape-shifter who terrorizes the town and surrounding areas by transforming into various animals at night and embarking on murderous rampages.
 Roland and Jamie take a train to Debaria, but it derails before arriving and they must finish their journey on horse.
 On their way, they pass through a town known as Serenity, a community of women where Roland's mother lived after suffering a mental breakdown following her affair with Marten Broadcloak, an alias of the sorcerer Randall Flagg and Roland's nemesis.
 It is here that they learn of a woman attacked by the Skin-Man and hear her tale.